ffrouin/suspicious/README.md

 ## Backend

-  * [fail2ban](http://www.fail2ban.org) : used to detect, log and act when malicious activity is detected
+  * [fail2ban](http://www.fail2ban.org) : used to detect, log and act when malicious activity occurs
   * [MaxMind GeoIP](http://www.maxmind.com) : used to get geographic IP details : latitude, longitude, city, region, country
   * perl : used to process strings with perl REGEXP in order to format the data for the frontend, this script produces csv files